LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

-4.1.2.6 Classifying the sentiment.
+**4.1.2.6 Classifying the sentiment**.
 Sentiment classification is the process of figuring out in which cluster the polarity of the text fits in.
 The most simple way to do so is by having three clusters: negative (polarity < 0), neutral (polarity = 0) and positive (polarity > 0).
 So we receive the polarity, check the conditions, and then return the classification in which the value fits.
 This functionality is put inside a “classify_sentiment” function which receives the polarity and returns the classification in which the polarity fits in.
 The process is then written in the following way:

 ![](https://lh7-us.googleusercontent.com/GEShpV77QveJoZRqOhxu0ZCzPDoPIzARgRXu2V5QWAwDmTaBtNNNUUUJn-86IlEZXilhm-Ht-_76vKzsrHWurdXsoyHXUM8o3VyR4O3DwPU6drVkCXFQcbFLeRb1r5FEvU5O_YvhUb9SzwmZxWFyZoE)

-Figure 13—Code: Classification of the sentiment
+_Figure 13—Code: Classification of the sentiment_

 We take the polarity and check which condition is fulfilled, we then return a string that indicates the classification the polarity fits in.

-4.1.2.7 Save the results as csv.
+**4.1.2.7 Save the results as csv**.
 The data we want to save is the analyzed text, so that we can see why the model may have preferred a sentiment over another; the polarity, so that we get to see the result the model has assigned; and the classification, so that we can quickly identify and work with the data based on its classification.

 ![](https://lh7-us.googleusercontent.com/IzfTiT3oJllY0isJhNOWLwwgEOkoj1_XL101RPMskjYoOaz1Xs2mQJG3fCcwyLLW1KqpS8NqqZoTxS48CXgTyRiNyS8uXtky2RYLPOZed-q7dowOVjXh7C3kixJlQCZOfCfOa3rFxz0QN5MRBWmShpE)

-Figure 14—Code: Saving the results of the analysis in csv format.
+_Figure 14—Code: Saving the results of the analysis in csv format._

 To do this, we will first use a with statement, which checks for the existence of the file in a given path and, if it is non-existent, will create it, after finishing writing the file, python will close the open file automatically.